Bay Area Opportunities

 Watch a short video

-The Summer High School English + Art/Design Program at California College of the Arts is an immersive three-week program for international high school students who have completed the 10th, 11th, or 12th grade by July 2014.
+The Summer High School English + Art/Design Program at California College of the Arts is an immersive three-week program for international high school students ages 15-17 who have completed the 10th, 11th, or 12th grade by July 2016.

 Experimenting with visual and verbal language, students gain confidence with concept development and a range of processes and materials.
-The program develops all skill areas -- speaking, listening, reading, and writing -- through art and design content.
+The program develops English language skills using art and design content, with equal emphasis on speaking, listening, reading, and writing.

 Previous students have come from countries as diverse as China, Germany, Hong Kong, Japan, Macau, Mexico, Russia, Taiwan, and Turkey.

-Individual and group projects allow students to further develop their creativity and craft, build college admissions portfolio pieces, and to experience collaboration as a part of studio practice.
+Individual and group art projects allow students to further develop their creativity and to experience collaboration as a part of studio practice.
+Several projects should be suitable to include in a college admissions portfolio.

 The art/design studio component of this program is structured to help students move to the next level in their own creative interests through a broad exploration of various art and design disciplines.